jrudolph/akka/akka-docs/scala/actors.rst

 If invoked from within an Actor, then the sending actor reference will be implicitly passed along with the message and available to the receiving Actor in its ``sender: Option[AnyRef]`` member field.
 He can use this to reply to the original sender or use the ``reply(message: Any)`` method.

-If invoked from an instance that is **not** an Actor there will be no implicit sender passed along the message and you will get an IllegalStateException if you call ``self.reply(..)``.
+If invoked from an instance that is **not** an Actor there will be no implicit sender passed along the message and you will get an IllegalStateException if you call ``currentMessage.reply(..)``.

 Send-And-Receive-Eventually
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^